Duckett baronets

 The coat of arms of Duckett of Hartham House, Baronets.

-The Jackson, later Duckett Baronetcy, of Hartham House in the County of Wiltshire, was a title in the Baronetage of Great Britain.
+The Jackson, later Duckett baronetcy, of Hartham House in the County of Wiltshire, was a title in the Baronetage of Great Britain.
 It was created on 21 June 1791 for the naval administrator and politician George Jackson.
-He married as his second wife Grace Duckett, daughter of George Duckett, a landowner seated at Hartham.
-In 1797 he assumed by Royal licence the surname of Duckett in lieu of Jackson according to the will of Grace's uncle, Thomas Duckett.
-He was succeeded by his son by his second wife, the second Baronet, who represented Lymington and Plympton Erle in Parliament.
-The title became extinct on the death of the third Baronet in 1902, also named George, who made a career as an army officer, antiquarian and lexicographer.
+He sat in Parliament for Weymouth from 1786 to 1788, and then Colchester from 1788 (removed on petition in 1789), and 1790 to 1796.
+He married as his second wife Grace Duckett, daughter of George Duckett, a landowner seated at Hartham; and 1797 he assumed by Royal licence the surname of Duckett in lieu of Jackson according to the will of Grace's uncle, Thomas Duckett.

+He was succeeded by his son by his second wife, the 2nd Baronet, who represented Lymington and Plympton Erle in Parliament.
+The title became extinct on the death of the 3rd Baronet in 1902, an army officer, antiquarian and lexicographer.